defold/doc/docs/en/manuals/debugging.md

 ## ZeroBrane configuration

 In order for ZeroBrane to find the files in your project, you need to point it to the location of your Defold project directory.
-A convenient way of finding this out is by using the *Show in Finder/Explorer* option in your Defold project.
+A convenient way of finding this out is by using the <kbd>Show in Finder/Explorer</kbd> option in your Defold project.

-1. Right click on "game.project"
+1. Right click on *game.project*
-2. Choose *Show in Finder*, for OS X users, or *Show in Explorer* for Windows users
+2. Choose <kbd>Show in Finder</kbd>, for OS X users, or *Show in Explorer* for Windows users

 OS X: